Diane Hutchinson: Reception

 For her portrayal of Diane, Fletcher was nominated for "Best Soap Actor (Female)" at the 2018 Digital Spy Reader Awards; she came in tenth place with 3.4% of the total votes.
 Daniel Kilkelly of Digital Spy said he was "pleased" about Fletcher's signing.
 A writer from Holy Soap recalled Diane's most memorable moment as "getting her step-daughter Sinead to administer her IVF injection when husband Rob was tied up at work."
 The official Hollyoaks website ran a poll asking viewers which member of the O'Connor family was their favourite.
 Diane received the most votes, with 1,597 (34.13%) people voting for her.
 In another poll run by the website, readers were tasked with deciding who was the best mum out of Diane, Myra McQueen (Nicole Barber-Lane) and Martha Kane (Carli Norris).
 Diane came first with over 3920 votes, totalling over 51% of the vote.
 In 2018, Fletcher and Pickard were nominated for "Best Partnership" at the Inside Soap Awards.
+In 2025, Diane and Tony received a "Best Soap Couple" nomination at the Digital Spy Reader Awards.
+Fletcher was longlisted for "Best Actress" at the 2026 Inside Soap Awards, whilst Diane's death was also longlisted for "Best Exit" and her ovarian cancer was longlisted for "Best Storyline".

 A reporter from OK! magazine branded Diane a "confused character", "mixed-up mum" and "headline-grabbing role".
 They assessed that Diane taking an abandoned baby from the hospital was a "compelling baby-snatch storyline".
 Anthony D. Langford, writing for AfterElton, opined that Diane is an "atrocious mother" because of her behaviour during Esther's bullying storyline.
 Langford reasoned that Diane's behaviour resulted from parents always protecting their children.
 However, he believed Diane needed "to pay the price for her actions".
 In 2021, prior to Diane's pregnancy being confirmed, Chris Edwards from Digital Spy reported on how fans had speculated that the character was pregnant due to her "strange behaviour".

 Sarah Wall from Digital Spy praised Diane's OCD storyline for showing "the reality of the condition and for thinking outside the box."
 She noted that the use of voice overs was a "powerful tool", that allowed "viewers access to a character's most private thoughts".
 She called it successful and portrayed the obsessive thoughts of OCD patients better than other shows had done prior.
 Wall added that the story took viewers "full cycle in her OCD world".
 Wall also praised the decision to have Diane, a "strong female character" portray the illness, adding "Hollyoaks has demonstrated how mental health disorders can affect anyone at any time in their lives."